-Single discount rates of 5.34% for the non-hazardous system were used to measure the total OPEB liability as of June 30, 2020.
-The single discount rates are based on the expected rate of return on OPEB plan investments of 6.25% and a municipal bond rate of 2.45%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2020.
+Single discount rates of 5.20% for the non-hazardous system were used to measure the total OPEB liability as of June 30, 2021.
+The single discount rates are based on the expected rate of return on OPEB plan investments of 6.25% and a municipal bond rate of 1.92%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2021.
 Based on the stated assumptions and the projection of the cash flows as of each fiscal year ending, the plan's fiduciary net position and future contributions were projected to be sufficient to finance the future benefit payments of the current plan members.
 Therefore, the long-term expected rate of return on insurance plan investments was applied to all periods of the projected benefit payments paid from the retirement system.
 However, the cost associated with the implicit employer subsidy is not currently being included in the calculation of the System's actuarial determined contributions, and it is our understanding that any cost associated with the implicit subsidy will not be paid out of the System's trust.
 Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy.
+The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the ACFR.

 The projection of cash flows used to determine the single discount rate must include an assumption regarding actual employer contributions made each future year.
-Except where noted below, the future contributions are projected assuming that each participating employer in the System contribute the actuarially determined employer contribution rate each future year calculated in accordance with the current funding policy, as most recently revised by Senate Bill 249, passed during the 2020 legislative session.
-This includes the phase-in provisions from House Bill 362 (passed in 2018) that applies to the CERS Funds as well as the provisions from Senate Bill 249 (passed in 2020) which kept CERS contributions level for fiscal year ending 2021.
+Future contributions are projected assuming that each participating employer in the Insurance Fund contributes the actuarially determined employer contribution rate each future year calculated in accordance with the current funding policy, as most recently revised by House Bill 8, passed during the 2021 legislative session.
+This includes the phase-in provisions from House Bill 362 (passed in 2018) which limits the increases to the employer contribution rates to 12% over the prior fiscal year through June 30, 2028.